Skip to main content

 CategoriesIs there a file labeled Contract / Invoice?list= != in not in

-FileCount is always recorded — it's 0 when the field has no files — so it's the natural way to find issues that are missing a required document.
+is EMPTY is the reliable way to find issues that are missing a required document: it matches whether the field was never filled in or its files were removed.
 FileType and Categories are lists, so a single issue can match several values at once (an issue with a PDF and an image matches both).

 Jira Advanced search in JQL mode — typing "Onboarding Documents." suggests the field's four search dimensions: Categories, FileCount, FileName, and FileType